ArenaBowl XXV

 ArenaBowl XXV was the 25th edition of the championship in the Arena Football League.
 The National Conference champion, Arizona Rattlers, defeated the American Conference champion, Philadelphia Soul, 72–54.

 The game was played on August 10, 2012.
 It was the first ArenaBowl at a neutral site since ArenaBowl XXII in 2008, also played in New Orleans.
 ArenaBowl XXV was played at the New Orleans Arena in New Orleans, Louisiana, home of the New Orleans VooDoo.

 Venue

 ArenaBowl XXV was played at the New Orleans Arena in New Orleans, Louisiana.
 It was the first ArenaBowl at a neutral site since 2008.
-From 2005-2008, the ArenaBowl were hosted at neutral sites (Las Vegas and New Orleans).
+From 2005 to 2008, the ArenaBowl were hosted at neutral sites (Las Vegas and New Orleans).
 In 2010 and 2011, the games went to the highest seed in the game, which were Spokane, Washington and Phoenix, Arizona.
 The last two ArenaBowls at a neutral site (ArenaBowl XXI and ArenaBowl XXII) were also played in New Orleans in 2007 and 2008.